-3. Outcome of Interviews and Focus Groups
+The outcome of Interviews and Focus Groups

 This section details the primary findings of the focus groups and interviews.
-For simplicity, we have grouped the findings in the following cohorts:
+For simplicity, we have grouped the conclusions in the following cohorts:

-- A. Social housing residents including the culturally and linguistically diverse - B. Service providers (government and non-government)
+- a) Social housing residents including the culturally and linguistically diverse - b) Service providers (Government and non-government)

-3A.
 Social Housing Residents

-Participants in the focus group and interview expressed a common negative judgement toward government services including NSW police, FACS, and DCJ NSW.
+Participants in the focus groups and interviews expressed a collective negative judgement toward government services, including NSW Police, FACS, and DCJ NSW.
 The primary point of grievance for residents was how government services have failed to address anti-social behaviour and the lack of appropriate mental health support in the Redfern and Waterloo social housing estates.

-Delays in maintenance repairs was a frequent topic of complaint.
+Delays in maintenance repairs was another frequent topic of complaint.
 Their experiences left them with feelings of distrust and dissatisfaction with Land and Housing Corporation.
-Many residents claimed that frontline government staff were indifferent to their problems and lacked awareness when it came to dealing with people that had complex needs and/or disabilities.
+Many residents claimed that frontline government staff were indifferent to their problems and lacked awareness when it came to dealing with people that had complex needs and disabilities.

 The Russian/ Ukrainian focus group comprised of a small group of women in their early 80s to 90s.
 The majority have been social housing residents since the 1970s.
 What was particularly interesting about the group was their profound sense of gratitude.
 As older women living alone, they are the most vulnerable cohort within the Waterloo Housing Estate.
-Despite their vulnerability, they did not share any of the issues as discussed with the first focus group such as referral or service issues.
-Their apparent sense of appreciation and gratitude in the focus group can be explained by the Russian philosophy by which they live by, 'you have enough when you have what you need'.
+Despite their vulnerability, they did not share the same sentiments as the first focus group did, such as referral or service issues.
+Their apparent sense of appreciation and gratitude in the focus group could be explained by the Russian philosophy by which they live, 'you have enough when you have what you need'.
 They get their strength from fellow group members for collegial support and at times, financial support also.
 The members travel to community centres to meet with other Russian/Ukrainian compatriots in Randwick, Waterloo and Bondi Junction.

 The Chinese community are regular service users of community centres and government services.
-A common issue for the interviewed residents was access to interpreter services needed for their dealings with, for example, private utility companies, and police and community services.
-Despite this, some reported that they were still able to access services albeit it be more difficult.
+A common issue for the interviewed residents was access to interpreter services needed for their dealings with, for example, private utility companies, police and community services.
+Despite this, some reported that they were still able to access services, albeit they found it more difficult.
 Counterpoint Multicultural Centre provides dedicated community assistance for Chinese residents.